;

 Apple Cider Vinegar Supplements

-So when in doubt it’s best to ask your healthcare team about any potential dangers before taking apple cider vinegar supplements.
+So when in doubt it’s best to ask your healthcare team about any potential dangers before taking ACV supplements.

 Other Apple Cider Vinegar Uses